RalphAzrak/RalphAzrak/README.md

 ### Projects
 - **Darkroom (MCHacks)**
-  Backend system for a photo upload and processing application.
-  Designed the database schema, implemented API routes, and integrated MongoDB with the frontend.
+  Full-Stack system for a photo upload and processing application.Designed the database schema, implemented API routes, and integrated MongoDB with the frontend.

 - **Seed-Planting Robot (RoboHacks – Winner)** 🌱
   Arduino-based robot that plants seeds based on map validation and sensor input.